theupdateframework/taps/candidate-keyid-tap.md

 only for use in the current delegation, this should not require a change to the client process described in this document.

+In this case, the same key D is used to verify C twice, once when A delegates to C and once when B delegates to C. As the key is only used once during each delegation, this does not violate the client verification of key uniqueness described in this TAP.
+If the keyids L and K were both used in the same delegation (say A delegating to C), then these signatures would only contribute a single valid signature to the threshold due to the client verification.

 It is also possible for the same keyid to represent different keys in different metadata files.
 Consider a targets metadata file A that delegates to C with key D and keyid K and a targets metadata file B that delegates to C with key E and